-A cluster of 20 islands and islets, of 17 municipalities and 17 dialects is the province of Romblon, the marble capital of the country.
+Romblon is a cluster of 20 islands and islets, and of 17 municipalities and 17 dialects.
 Its capital town, also named Romblon in the island of the same name is the heart of the province, geographically and politically, and also dubbed as the Philippines’ Marble Capital.

 But Romblon Island beckons everyone with its own beauty – numerous unspoiled dive sites, white sand island beaches and caves, lovely people and its inland treasures of historical and religious significance.
 Go island and beach hopping to best experience the sand, sea and sun of one of the most overlooked destinations in the country.

-Tablas Airport is the gateway to the province by plane.
-AirphilExpress and Sea Air regularly fly to and from Tablas, Romblon everyday.
-From the airport, catch a ride to Odiongan Port and hop on to ferries going to Romblon Island or travel by land to San Agustin where there’s a regular twice daily boat trips (10AM and 3PM) to Romblon, Romblon.
-Meanwhile, the Romblon, Romblon to San Agustin boats departs at 8AM and 1PM everyday.
+Tugdan Airport in Tablas is the gateway to the province by plane.
+Cebu Pacific regularly fly to and from Romblon.
+From the airport, catch a ride to Odiongan Port and hop on to ferries going to Romblon Island or travel by land to San Agustin where there are regular boat trips (10AM and 3PM) to Romblon.
+Meanwhile, Romblon to San Agustin boats departs at 8AM and 1PM everyday.

 With the rough waters especially during the “ber” months, Romblon is an adventure.